 As explained earlier, Simulated Bifurcation Machine™ will be utilized to detect mispricings in a wide area, it detects mispricings that can only be reached by solving combinatorial optimization problems, for example, by solving the shortest path search problem in the whole investment universe.

 As its applications in the stock market, it has been planned to conduct statistical arbitrage strategies and optimal portfolio constructions based on the fast detection of ever-untargeted mispricings by solving combinatorial optimization problems.
 These strategies exploiting such quasi-quantum computers are considered to conceptually differ from existing HFT strategies and are expected to find new investment opportunities that existing HFT systems are unable to target.

 Combining Dharma Capital’s HFT technologies with Toshiba’s Simulated Bifurcation Machine™ will find undiscovered opportunities by exploring all possibilities while maintaining sufficient speed.
 The parties will examine the effectiveness of the investment strategies exploiting the quasi-quantum computer in the financial market, and verify its contributions to efficient price formation and liquidity improvement in the market.

 This joint experiment will be conducted under the following structure:

 Toshiba: Provides Toshiba’s Simulated Bifurcation Machine™ customized for financial trading to Dharma Capital

 Dharma Capital: Conducts high-speed trading, using a system that combines Dharma Capital’s proprietary HFT technologies and the quasi-quantum computer provided by Toshiba

-The methodology examined in this experiment should apply not only to high-speed trading of stocks listed on the Tokyo Stock Exchange but also to that of any other electronically-tradable financial products, such as foreign stocks, fixed income securities, commodities, and other derivative securities.
+The methodology examined in this experiment should apply not only to the high-speed trading of stocks listed on the Tokyo Stock Exchange but also to that of any other electronically traded financial products, such as foreign stocks, fixed-income securities, commodities, and other derivative securities.